c3g/GenPipes/README.md

 Design File
 -----------
-RNA-Seq and RNA-Seq De Novo Assembly pipelines can perform differential expression analysis if they are provided with an input Design File.
+RNA-Seq, RNA-Seq De Novo Assembly and ChIP-Seq pipelines can perform differential expression analysis if they are provided with an input Design File.

 The Design File is a TAB-separated values plain text file with one line per sample and the following columns: